DarkGhostHunter/Laralerts/README.md

 alert()->message('Your disk size is almost full')->types('danger')->persistAs('disk.full');
 ```

-> When setting a persitant alert with the same key, it will be replaced for the latter.
+> Setting a persistent alert replaces any previous set with the same key.

-Once you're done, you can delete the persistent Alert using `abandon()` directly from the helper with the name of the persisted Alert.
+Once you're done, you can delete the persistent Alert using `abandon()` directly from the helper using the key of the persisted Alert.
 It will return `true` if the persisted Alert is found, or `false` if not.
 For example, we can abandon the previous alert if the disk is no longer full.

 ```php
 if ($disk->notFull()) {